Coaching Directors at Newington

 Director of Cricket - Mr Ross Turner

-Ross Turner was appointed as Director of Cricket, Mentor and Teacher in the PDHPE department 2013.
+Ross Turner was appointed as Director of Cricket, Mentor and Teacher in the PDHPE department in 2013.
 Ross has been involved in cricket at international, national and state levels in senior administrative and coaching for a decade-and-a-half.
 In his role with Cricket Australia he set up the Centre of Excellence in Brisbane and co-ordinated the national talent program.

 Ross works with teams of dedicated ground staff and skilled coaches to provide a positive experience for all cricketers at the College.